Midsomer & Medieval Murders

 D. Ewelme - Chaucer & Jerome K Jerome

 Odd name.
 In the Domesday Book Ewelme appears as Auuilme which apparently means 'powerful spring'.
 For obvious reasons people like to settle where there was fresh running water and hereabouts this meant where the springs emerged at the base of the chalk escarpment.
-Hence the string of villages and towns that you can see there on the map.

-Ewelme became a significant centre in medieval times, owing much to two families who grew from rags to riches.
-William De La Pole, later the Duke of Suffolk, was the Great Grandson of a wealthy wool merchant who helped to finance the wars of the early Plantagenet Kings and whose devious and deadly doings inspired the 'Game of Thrones'.
+Ewelme was a significant centre in medieval times, owing much to two families who grew from rags to riches.
+William De La Pole, later the Duke of Suffolk, was the Great Grandson of a wealthy wool merchant who helped to finance the wars of the early Plantagenet Kings whose devious and deadly doings inspired 'Game of Thrones'.
 William settled in Ewelme and married Alice, the granddaughter of Geoffrey Chaucer of 'Canterbury Tales' fame.
 He was her third husband, having been hitched to her first aged only eleven.

 De La Pole.
 Posing.